 Allard Kaptein and Tjeerd Barf (ex MSD), together with Edward van Wezel (BGV’s managing partner) planned to redirect a promising program into immuno-oncology (leukemia) and take it forward.

 Within one year from inception, Acerta Pharma entered into clinical trials and presented compelling clinical results by the end of 2015.
 AstraZeneca acquired a 55% stake in the Company in a deal with an overall value over $7 billion.
-The lead compound, acalabrutinib, is currently being tested in late stage clinical trials.
+Calquence® (acalabrutinib) is currently approved and marketed in the US for various types of leukemia.

 Edward co-founded Acerta Pharma and served on its board until its trade-sale to AstraZeneca.
 He led the licensing negotiations with MSD and provided the seed capital.
 He also brought a very experienced team into the company from the outset, which led to leading US-based venture capital groups to invest into the company.

 Staten Biotech: Building a cardiovascular company based on an intriguing idea and cutting-edge antibody technology